Okkadu: Release and reception

 Okkadu was available to stream on SUN Nxt.

 Sify wrote, "Finally Mahesh Babu has managed to get the right mix and make Okkadu, a live-wire action thriller.
 Paruchuri brothers and director Guna Sekhar have made it racy and Mani Sharma has dished out some memorable tunes".
 Idlebrain wrote, "First half of the film is very good.
 Second half is good.
 The narration has become slow in the second half.
 But keeping in mind that there is only one thread (Mahesh sending Bhumika to USA) to be narrated, we can't expect a better second half.
 All the scenes that happen in Mahesh Babu's house provide lot of entertainment with subtle comedy.
 Mahesh Babu deserves an outstanding blockbuster and Okkadu has all the ingredients to become one".

 Remakes

 Okkadu was remade in Tamil as Ghilli (2004) and in Kannada as Ajay (2006), both featuring Prakash Raj reprising his role.
-The film was also remade in Bengali as Jor (2008), Odia as Mote Anidela Lakhe Phaguna (2008), in Bangladesh Bengali as Bolona Kobul (2009), in Hindi as Tevar (2015) and in Sinhala as Kabaddi (2021).
+The film was also remade in Odia as Mote Anidela Lakhe Phaguna (2008), in Bangladesh Bengali as Bolona Kobul (2009), in Hindi as Tevar (2015) and in Sinhala as Kabaddi (2021).